CryptvJet/Pulse-Core/ABOUT.md

 ## Features

 - **Dynamic grid** – Each cell toggles between on and off as the simulation runs.
 The grid dimensions are based on your browser window (up to 500×500 cells) and the zoom slider changes the size of each cell.
+Adjusting the zoom slider rebuilds the grid so it always fills the page.
 - **Start/Stop controls** – Start, stop and step backward through pulses with dedicated buttons.
 - **Adjustable behavior** – Tune pulse length, folding threshold and neighbor count while the simulation is running.
 - **Multiple tools** – Brush, pulse injector and pattern stamper let you build and experiment with different configurations.
 Right-click cells to erase.